 Following the withdrawal of most of the British garrison of the Andaman and Nicobar Islands on 12 March 1942, the Japanese land and occupy the islands.
 The British militia officers are sent to Singapore as POWs, while the Japanese recruit a number of the Indian militia and officials to their cause.

-In Operation C, a Japanese fast carrier strike force under Chuichi Nagumo advances into the Indian Ocean.
-Between 5 and 9 April they attack the Royal Navy bases at Colombo and Tincomalee in Ceylon, sinking two cruisers, two destroyers, and the light aircraft carrier Hermes, while a Japanese cruiser force raids merchant shipping in the Bay of Bengal.
-However the British have been alerted, and manage to withdraw most of their fleet to the Maldives and the Persian Gulf.
+In Operation C, a Japanese fast carrier strike force under Chuichi Nagumo advanced into the Indian Ocean.
+Between 5 and 9 April they attacked the Royal Navy bases at Colombo and Tincomalee in Ceylon, sinking two cruisers, two destroyers, and the light aircraft carrier Hermes, while a Japanese cruiser force raided merchant shipping in the Bay of Bengal.
+However the British had been alerted, and managed to withdraw most of their fleet to the Maldives and the Persian Gulf.